stormpath/stormpath-documentation/source/errors.rst

 5102: The Group Store is unspecified.

-5103: This Application’s default storage location for new Groups is disabled.
+5103: This Application’s default Account Store for new Groups is disabled.
 New Groups cannot be added to disabled Directories.

-5104: The specified Account store is already mapped to that Application.
+5104: The specified Account Store is already mapped to that Application.
 Please choose another Group or Directory.

 5106: The specified Directory Account Store is a read-only mirror of an externally managed Directory.
 It cannot be used to directly store new Accounts.